 A keyword with the greatest potential to attract traffic to a website, so it’s really important.
 When creating website content, it’s worth optimizing it for a given keyword.
 It should be used in the page title, content header, and first paragraph.

 Search engine owned by Microsoft, with a global market share of 3.18%.
-A well-known but rarely used browser is Internet Explorer.
+Implemented in Microsoft Edge.
+Read more: search engines alternative to Google.

 Black Hat SEO

 Practices used to improve the ranking of pages that go against the guidelines of search engines designed to manipulate the search engine and tend to ignore the human audience and their experiences.
 Black hat SEO activities include keyword stuffing, cloaking, paid links, over-optimization, posting hidden texts, and other changes that conflict with the guidelines.

 A blog is a type of website in which content is organized into categories to allow readers to quickly find a review.
 A business blog is a great source of the traffic to your website.
 If you are investing in SEO, the blog will probably be one of the solutions suggested by an SEO specialist.
 The search engine changed the rules of the game.
 Several years ago, we asked our friends for recommendations.
 Today we look for answers on blogs.

 Blog commenting has been a very popular link-building tactic where users leave a comment with a link to a website that corresponds with the content of the article.

 Currently, this tactic is the focus of debate, because it was overused and people were spamming blog articles, leaving links and irrelevant comments everywhere.
 Comment sections now add nofollow attributes to links.
 Google also put an end to this practice by penalizing links from irrelevant websites and reducing the number of links shared by pages with huge amounts of links.
 Even so, it’s still worth commenting on.
 Leaving a valuable comment on a blog article can help build relations.